Yandex Search: Search ranking

 For a long time, the key ranking factor for Yandex was the number of third-party links to a particular site.
 Each page on the Internet was assigned a unique citation index, similar to the index for authors of scientific articles: the more links, the better.
 A similar mechanism was implemented in the Yandex and in the Google's PageRank.
 In order to prevent cheating, Yandex uses multivariate analysis, in which only 70 of the 800 factors are affected by the number of third-party links.
 Today, the content of the site and the presence or absence of keywords there, the ease of reading the text, the name of the domain, its history and the presence of multimedia content play a much greater role.

 On 5 December 2013 Yandex announced a complete refusal of accounting the link factor in the future.

+Behavioral factors and anti-fraud measures

+Since around 2014, user behavior signals - such as click-through rate on search results, time spent on a page, and return-to-search-results ("pogo-sticking") - have been treated by Yandex as a significant ranking factor, particularly for commercial queries.
+This has led to a persistent market of services attempting to artificially manipulate these signals ("behavioral factor manipulation," or накрутка поведенческих факторов) in order to influence rankings.
+Yandex representatives have stated that the company's primary countermeasure is not to penalize offending sites but to detect and discount fraudulent behavioral signals so that manipulation has no ranking effect.
+Mikhail Slivinsky, Yandex's Search ambassador for web platforms, described this approach in a 2024 interview, saying the company works "to not count fraud signals... so that manipulation simply does not work by default."

 Search hints

 As the user types the query in the search bar, the search engine offers hints in the form of a drop-down list.
 Hints appear even before the search results appears and allow you to refine the query, correct the layout or typo, or go directly to the site you are looking for.
 For each user, hints are generated based on the history of their search queries using the My Finds service.
 In 2012, the so-called “Smart Search Hints” appeared, which instantly give out information about the main constants (equator length, speed of light, and so on), traffic jams, and have a built-in calculator.
 In addition, a translator was integrated in the “Hints” (the query “love in French” instantly gives out amour, affection), the schedule and results of football matches, exchange rates, weather forecasts and more.
 You can find out the exact time by asking "what time is it."
 In 2011, Hints in the search for Yandex became completely local to 83 regions of Russia.

 In addition to the actual search, Hints are built into Yandex search engines.
 Dictionaries ”,“ Yandex.
 Market ”,“ Yandex.
 Maps "and other Yandex services.